KathiraveluLab/robin/README.md

 curl https://npmjs.org/install.sh | sh

-### Installing the dependencies
+### Installing and Configuring Robin
-* Install node-http-proxy
-npm install http-proxy

-* Install the configuration (JSON) loader, node-etc npm install etc
+* To install Robin, installing the dependencies, npm install from the robin root directory

-* Install cookies project, node-cookies npm install cookies

-### To run
 Create the configuration file config.json.
 Sample can be found at etc/config.json.sample

+### To run
-From the abproxy folder,
+From the robin root directory
 node proxy

 To be able to bind port 80 to the proxy